 Tonjiru is the ultimate miso soup packed with tender pork belly and a tonne of extra veggies to make it more filling and delicious!
 You’ve gotta try this warming home style dish one morning!

-Kakitamajiru is a type of clear Japanese soup made with fluffy ribbons of egg, served in a delicious homemade dashi broth and seasoned with soy sauce and salt.
+Kakitamajiru is a clear Japanese soup made with fluffy egg ribbons, served in a delicious homemade dashi broth and seasoned with soy sauce and salt.

-It’s a simple dish that is both light yet packed with umami.
+It’s a simple dish that is both light and packed with umami.
 Best of all, it’s easy to make and requires minimal ingredients.

-However, I know not everyone has Japanese style rice cooker, so in this recipe, I explain how to cook Japanese rice perfectly on the stove.
+However, I know not everyone has a Japanese-style rice cooker, so in this recipe, I explain how to cook Japanese rice perfectly on the stove.
 I also explain storing and reheating tips, ideal for mornings when you’re in a rush!

 Japanese salted salmon is a classic breakfast dish, commonly served with rice and miso soup.
 Made with fresh salmon and seasoned simply with salt, the fact that you only need two ingredients almost makes this dish too good to be true!

-Obviously salmon is accessible anywhere in the world, so this is a great way to enjoy authentic Japanese style breakfast without any special ingredients!
+Salmon is accessible anywhere in the world, so this is a great way to enjoy an authentic Japanese-style breakfast without special ingredients!

 If you looking for other grilled fish ideas for Japanese breakfast, mackerel is a great option!